hardyscc/nestjs-cqrs-starter/README.md

 ## Description

-A starter project which featuring advanced microservice pattern with GraphQL, based on Domain-Driven Design (DDD) using the command query responsibility segregation (CQRS) design pattern.
+A starter project featuring an advanced microservice pattern with GraphQL, based on Domain-Driven Design (DDD) using the command query responsibility segregation (CQRS) design pattern.

 ## Technologies